GarySimons/Gary_Simons/README.md

 ## Features left to implement

-1.If time allowed I would have liked to xxx
+1. If time allowed I would have liked to add to the Admin page, to enable me to build more projects.
+I would build a template that would allow me to quickly and simply add as many as needed.
+2. It would be good to add a blog page.
+This would give another insight into my interests, skills and personality, and allow the users to be more engaged with me as a person.

 ---